ArcticMC/Scenarios/descriptions.md

 ### Slimy Crack (H, not comb.)
 > Along the X:0 or Z:0 lies a giant crack in the world with slime blocks underneath to break your fall.
 You can break the slime blocks.
 The size of the crack is about 50 blocks.

+### Snapshot (L)
+> All players have 2 lives!
+Use /snapshot once to save your current inventory.
+If you die, you'll respawn once at a random location within the world border with the saved inventory.
+If you don't use the command, you'll respawn with the inventory you had when you died.
+The command can only be used once.

 ### Snowball Fighters (H)
 > The snowballs you throw will do damage base on how far away you throw it and hit a player.
 You cannot obtain or use a bow, and the highest damaging melee weapon you can use it a Stone Axe or a Wood Sword.
 (Here is the base damage if you have no armor.< 5 blocks = 1.75 hearts, < 15 blocks = 2 hearts, < 25 blocks = 2.25 hearts, < 35 blocks = 2.5 hearts, and > 35 blocks = 2.75 hearts.)